operator-framework/enhancements/enhancements/olm-managed-metrics.md

 Once OLM is capable of managing `ServiceMonitor` and `PrometheusRule` objects along with the lifecycle of an operator, OLM must allow Red Hat owned operators to take advantage of Telemeter.
 Before moving forward, let's review the requirements that must be met for Telemeter to scrape an application's metrics:

-1. The application must be deployed in a namespace that is both prefixed with `openshift-` and labbeled with `openshift.io/cluster-monitoring=true`
+1. The application must be deployed in a namespace that is both prefixed with `openshift-` and labeled with `openshift.io/cluster-monitoring=true`
 2. A [ServiceMonitor object](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#related-resources) must be created in the namespace mentioned above and point to the application's metrics endpoint
 3. A role/rolebinding must be created that provides the Prometheus Operator ServiceAccount with the appropriate RBAC priviledges to discover the `ServiceMonitors` and `PrometheusRules` objects in the newly created namespace.